-Discussion of advance care planning in the community is a great way to prompt individuals to think about their own advance care plans and things they need to consider when talking with their family.
+Discussion of advance care planning in the community is a great way to prompt individuals to think about their own advance care directives and things they need to consider when talking with their family.
 A community discussion focused on how advance care planning can be a warm and supportive place for people to talk about their beliefs, such as their preferences regarding their substitute decision-maker, end-of-life treatment and place of death.

 Catherine is a volunteer with Advance Care Planning Australia (ACPA) at Austin Health in Melbourne.
 She is one of a small group of highly qualified and experienced volunteer ambassadors who implement ACPA's Community Education Program.
 The volunteers are supported by training, supervision and ongoing education, and are linked to the ACP Advisory Service.
 The program visits community groups throughout the broader Austin Health catchment (north-eastern metropolitan) area to provide education and stimulate discussion about advance care planning.
 The volunteer ambassadors encourage people to think and talk through solutions to sensitive situation raised during advance care planning.